 #2: Compound interest is magic.

+One of the best ways to invest money is by doing it early and often.
 Compound interest is magic, which is why I’m sad I didn’t care about saving for retirement in my early 20’s.
 I never had a lot of money when I was young anyway, buy I could have saved something before the age of 25!
 Unfortunately, I was too busy being young and dumb and thinking I was invincible.

 The good news is, we got serious about retirement savings in our late 20’s and have continued ramping up our efforts ever since.
 The longer we save, the more time our money has to grow… and grow… and compound on itself.
 While we’re saving a lot, I know we’ll need every penny we can get.